smapiot/piral/src/packages/piral-litel/README.md

 ### `LitElExtension`

 The name of the extension slot component to be used in LitElement components.
+This is usually not needed, as it is made available via a custom element named `litel-extension`.
+For safety measure `LitElExtension.name` could be used to find the name of the custom element.

 ## Setup and Bootstrapping